shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 ## Overview

-In this tutorial, you'll walk through the steps required to set up a vessel using Pandas to transform data that exists in Shipyard.
+In this tutorial, you'll walk through the steps required to set up a Vessel using Pandas to transform data that exists in Shipyard.
 By the end of the tutorial, you will know how to:

 - Set up a Vessel with Code.
 - Write a script directly in the UI.